 Honesty.
 Transparency.
 Authenticity.
 Purity.
 Real.
 These buzzwords are found in our media, from perfectly curated Instagram accounts, to visually stunning television commercials, to the mission statements of large corporations.
-Without looking too closely, one would probably assume that being honest is so important—vital even—in our world.
+Without looking too closely, one would probably assume that caring about honesty is so important—vital even—in our world.

 We expect it, but can be surprised when we find it.
 We demand it, but can be offended when we hear it.
 We think it, but don’t often speak it.
 The truth.
-The honest to goodness truth.
 It’s a hard trait to come by in many people.
 We consider ourselves nice when we avoid hard truths to friends about their new hairstyle or old jeans, but the truth is that just makes us liars.

-At what age are we our most honest?
+At what age are we our most full of shameless honesty?
 Then why/how does it decline, where did it all go?
 And how can you choose honesty in beauty now…

 Where Has the Honesty Gone?

 We’re living in strange times.
 According to the 2017 Edelman Trust Barometer, we’re nearing the end of the year during which Trust became a global crisis.
 The report reveals a first-time decline, worldwide, in citizens’ trust in institutions since 2012.
 Naturally, we find ourselves wondering, what? how can this be?
 Given our culture’s obsession with all levels of realness, how did we wind up in this trust desert?

 At Annmarie Skin Care, while we can’t say for certain the cause of this massive level of distrust (we’ll leave that for the sociologists), we admit that we’ve experienced this phenomenon at a gut level.
 In recent years we have felt a powerful reluctance to believe just anyone, especially when it comes to self-care.
 Simply put, we’re feeling mighty distrustful, too.